Who wants to type out the full path?

 If you’re in IT, you probably have to use the command prompt quite often.
 You also probably have to navigate to specific folders and run certain commands or executables from that location.
 I don’t know about you, but having to type in CD foldername ten times is pretty annoying.
 Of course, there are shortcuts and you can actually just type one command to get to any folder you like, but who really wants to type out the full path, especially if its long.

 Instead, it’s nice to be able to open a command prompt directly from Explorer starting in the folder of your choice.
 Now there are tons and tons of registry hacks and programs out there that help you add these extra options to your right-click context menu, but this isn’t actually necessary on all versions of Windows.
-If you are running Windows 7 or Windows 8, the option is already built-in, you just have to press a key before right clicking.
+If you are running Windows 7, Windows 8 or Windows 10, the option is already built-in, you just have to press a key before right clicking.
 I’ll explain further down.

 So in Windows 7 and 8, all you have to do is hold down the SHIFT key and then right-click on a folder: